Facility Usage

 1.2.1 - Internal to UVA

-In order to reserve space, the organizations listed below must designate two individuals as schedulers with Event Planning Services (EPS).
-To setup two individuals, email the names, NetIDs, and the CIO/SSO or department name which they will serve as schedulers for to [email protected].
+In order to reserve space, the organizations listed below must designate two individuals as schedulers with Event Management.
+To setup two individuals, make sure your organization's roster is updated on Hoos Involved (Presence) or reach out to Event Management directly.

 No room rental fees are charged for events/meetings where majority of attendees are UVA community members.
 CIOs partnering with outside entities are subject to rental fees.